alire-project/alire/doc/catalog-format-spec.rst

    [origin.'case(distribution)']
    'debian|ubuntu' = "native:make"

-* ``archive-hash``: mandatory string for source archives.
-A "kind:digest" field that specifies a hash kind and its value.
-The only accepted kind is SHA512 at this time.
+* ``origin-hashes``: mandatory string array for git origins and source archives.
+  An array of "kind:digest" fields that specify a hash kind and its value.
+  Kinds accepted are: sha512.

 * ``archive-name``: optional string.
 If ``origin`` points to a source archive, this can specifiy the name of the file to download, which is needed in order